 Deepening connections with Singaporeans all over the world

 As more Singaporeans venture overseas to live, study or work, the Singapore Global Network has been established to broaden and deepen networks with them.
 This helps Overseas Singaporeans to stay connected with developments and opportunities with Singapore and Singaporeans around the world.

 1 Total Fertility Rate refers to the average number of live-births each female would have during her reproductive years if she were subject to the prevailing age-specific fertility rates in the population in the given year.
 The age-specific fertility rate is the number of live-births born to females of a specific age group, out of every thousand females in the same age group.
-For more information, please refer to the link here.
+Visit Singstat to learn more about the Total Fertility Rate.